alibaba/bifrostui/packages/bui-core/src/Select/index.en-US.md

 ## event

-The Select component not only provides basic`onChange`adjustment, also provides options`open`、`fold`event callback.
+The Select component not only provides basic 'onChange' callbacks, but also event callbacks for options such as' unfold 'and' collapse '.

 ```tsx
 import { Alert, Select, SelectOption, Stack } from '@bifrostui/react';